lostmapper/lostmapper-mkdocs/docs/blog/posts/python3-on-macos.md

 $ python -m pip freeze > requirements.txt
 ```

-This creates a `requirements.txt` file in our project that we or others can use to install the same exact packages we're using.
-The file could be named anything but `requirements.txt` seems to be the agreed upon standard for Python projects.
+This creates a `requirements.txt` file in our project that we or others can use to install the same packages we're using.
+The file could be named anything but `requirements.txt` seems to be the agreed-upon standard for Python projects.

 Here's what ours looks like now: